tokyographer/easy-events-for-woocommerce/readme.md

   Add events as WooCommerce products with a dedicated `Event` product type.

 - **Event Metadata**:
-  Easily manage start and end dates, and assign locations using the `event_location` taxonomy.
+  Easily manage start and end dates, and assign locations using the `event_location` and `event_organizers`taxonomes.

 - **API Integration**:
   - Extend WooCommerce API for products and orders to include event-specific data.